 - 2.1 Yes.
-Whilst the NPPF refers to making effective use of brownfield land, it says nothing about incentivising one land type over another through reduced developer contributions, as set out in LPA02 part 3.
-As such, the final sentence in paragraph 3 should be removed and should also make it clear that it is the re-use of 'suitable' previously developed sites. - 2.2 Whilst brownfield sites can sometimes generate higher costs and lower sales values, this is an oversimplistic assumption as greenfield sites can also sometimes carry significant abnormal/opening up costs, particularly large strategic sites of which there are several in this plan, and Keppie Massie do acknowledge this within their Viability Assessment.
+Whilst the NPPF does refer to making effective use of brownfield land, it says nothing about incentivising one land type over another through reduced developer contributions, as set out in LPA02 part 3.
+As such, the final sentence in paragraph 3 should be removed and should also make it clear that it is the re-use of 'suitable' previously developed sites. - 2.2 Whilst brownfield sites can sometimes generate higher costs and lower sales values, this is an over-simplistic assumption as greenfield sites can also sometimes carry significant abnormal/opening up costs, particularly large strategic sites of which there are several in this plan (notably Bold Forest Garden Suburb, which will have to provide new infrastructure).
+Keppie Massie do acknowledge this within their Viability Assessment1.